DrLex0/quake-frogbots/waypoint/README.md

 _Be careful:_ an untouchable marker must never have incoming paths, or the bot may orbit around it waiting for a touch that never comes.
 (It makes no sense either to give it outgoing paths, but that is merely pointless instead of dangerous).
 Errors will be printed in the `MarkerInfo` section of the waypoint dump when paths towards untouchable markers are detected.
 The waypoint tool will also ignore untouchable markers unless closest-marker-mode (`F`) is active.
 This helps to connect paths to the other overlapping marker (and makes it more obvious when a marker is untouchable).

-Mind that when a bot has deliberately become airborne, like when jumping up (or down from a ledge), it will ignore any marker touches until it has again touched solid ground.
+Mind that when a bot has deliberately become airborne, like when jumping up (or down from a ledge), or getting propelled by a `trigger_push,` it will ignore any marker touches until it has again touched solid ground.
 There are some exceptions to this:
 - pushing a switch will always trigger a touch for that switch's marker (unless made untouchable).
 This allows to push switches by jumping;
 - markers that have been given the `air touchable` node type will always be touched by airborne bots.
 (The need for this should be very rare.)